 But maybe I should try to turn this into some sort of advice?

 If an author is writing a character that isn’t their voice as the primary voice from a living breathing culture?
-They’re taking a risk.
+They’re taking a risk, and they are taking up space.
 As long as they know that?
-By all means, go where the muse leads, but prepare for feedback and be prepared to be graceful in the eye of unexpected feedback especially.
+By all means, I can’t stop you from going where the muse leads, but prepare for feedback and be prepared to be graceful in the eye of unexpected feedback especially.
 And, I honestly think the author should stop and really ask themselves why they want to write that character.
+Why was this a story they felt they, specifically should be the one to tell?

 For me?
 My experience never seeing myself in fiction is why I choose to write what I write, and why I try to focus on reading and boosting #ownvoices.
-I absolutely work to write diversity into my worlds, yes, but I also don’t generally write a main voice that’s not at least somewhat mine.
+I absolutely work to write diversity into my worlds, yes, but I also don’t generally write a main voice that’s not at least somewhat mine—I don’t want to take the mic from someone else, I’d rather boost those who are speaking their own truths, even in fiction.

 Again: that’s my choice.
 No one else has to do the same.
 But I’d rather boost an ace #ownvoice than write an ace main character.
 Ace supporting characters?
 I’m absolutely writing them.
 But I’d never try to be the next ace voice.
 Because I’m not ace.
 The same way I try to boost and suggest awesome lesbian and bi and trans authors out there writing amazing books, but also include awesome lesbian and bi and trans characters in my stories.
 I can write a world that supports all my queer allies without taking the mic from their hands.